Johannesgauss/Cetraminos/README.md

 * ← and → for going left or right.
 * Upper arrow key: Spinning.
 * ↓ : Drops the piece faster
-* Space : Drops the piece instantly
+* Ctrl : Drops the piece instantly
 * Esc : Returns to Menu